 We offer gardening programmes to more than 200 Londoners in four fantastic gardens

-in Battersea Park, and in the community.
+in Battersea Park, as well as various outreach projects in the wider community.

 Our Main Garden